 Supporters of these pet store laws say they help break the supply chain and put the mills out of business.

 Not everyone is in favor of this type of legislation.
-The American Kennel Club, for example, issued a statement against the bill, saying it restricts an individual's right to choose a purebred pet from regulated sources.
+The American Kennel Club, for example, issued a statement, saying it restricts an individual's right to choose a purebred pet from regulated sources.